 I’d gladly wear a kilt if I had one, but slacks?

 “The only exception to this rule” the blog continued “would be for young children who will become unruly if they become uncomfortable or overheated.”

 Admittedly, I’m not a young child these days, but my pals aren’t the stuffy type, so after my expected sarcastic ticking off from the groom, that was the end of it.

 We pull into the coach station, where looking down the line of passengers waiting to board the X17 for its final leg, it soon becomes apparent that there must be a desperate shortage of kitty litter in Matlock.
 Every fifth person is lugging a five litre sack of the super-absorbent pellets.

-Two young girls and their parents climb the stairs, none carrying cat supplies.
-The kids sit down on opposite sides of the aisle, prompting the dad to spin around, his arms pointing to each daughter and addressing the mum in his best wizard’s voice: “Choooose your faaaavourite chiii-ild….”
+Two young girls sit down as their parents climb the stairs, none carrying cat supplies.
+The kids park on opposite sides of the aisle, prompting the dad to spin around, his arms pointing to each daughter and addressing the mum in his best wizard’s voice: “Choooose your faaaavourite chiii-ild….”

 “You can’t say that!” says the mum, face reddening at her other half’s uncanny Treguard from Knightmare impersonation.

 “Stop it.
 I’m just gonna sit behind you all.”